isabella232/ios-swift-verification/readme.md

-# Verify Phone Numbers With the Swift SDK
+# Verify Phone Numbers with the Swift SDK using SMS

 We recently made our first Swift SDK available for the [Sinch Verification product range](https://www.sinch.com/products/verification/).
 Before we dig into the Swift parts, let’s talk about verification and why you would want it.